jllorencetti/benicio/README.md

 - pip install Flask-SQLAlchemy
 - pip install Flask-WTF

-Try to keep it working with the most recent version of each package.

 After installing everything, you can run the tests and see if it passes: python benicio_tests.py